Encryption Key Management

 Certified.
 Comprehensive.
 Cost Effective.

 Alliance Key Manager is an appliance that helps organizations meet compliance requirements with FIPS 140-2 certified encryption key management.
 The symmetric encryption key management solution creates, manages, and distributes 128-bit, 192-bit, and 256-bit AES keys for any application or database running on any Enterprise operating system.
 Alliance Key Manager also supports on-appliance encryption and decryption services.
-Learn how Alliance Key Manager will help you meet regulatory requirements for key management.
+Whether you want to run Alliance Key Manager as a physical hardware security module (HSM), as a VMware instance, or in the vCloud, encryption key management has never been easier.

 Works with all major business platforms (IBM Power Systems i, IBM System z, Windows, Linux and UNIX), leading encryption applications, and legacy devices.